DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick.md

 caption: "Year 2"
 ---

-In this module you’ll consider how you can make new learning stick over time so that pupils remember what they’ve been taught.
+In this module you'll consider how you can make new learning stick over time so that pupils remember what they've been taught.

 ## Module introduction